dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Canonical-event-model.md

 | `cv_event9`          | STRING         | Yes               | No            | _As above_ |
 | `cv_event10`         | STRING         | Yes               | No            | _As above_ |
 | `cv_json`            | STRING         | Yes               | No            | Field that can be used to stuff any sort of custom event JSON if desired |

+## 3. A note about storage data formats

+* Currently, SnowPlow data is stored in S3 (for processing in Apache Hive, Pig, and / or Mahout) and Infobright (for processing by any SQL-compatible analytics package).
+* There are minor differences between the structure of data in both formats.
+These relate to data structures that Hive supports (e.g. maps, JSONs) that Infobright does not
+* Nevertheless, the structure of both is similar: representing a fat table
+* Going forwards our intention is to move the storage format for data on S3 from the current flatfile structure to Avro. **This** will become the 'canonical SnowPlow data structure'.
+Other formats (e.g. Infobright, Redshift etc.) will simply be 'flattened' versions of the same data